-The figure to the right of the parse gives the total cost of the tree.
+The figures to the right of the parse gives the probability, the total cost of the tree and the cost of the spanning S edge.

-Note that our toy grammar has "NP -> NP PP" rule which created problem with recursive descent parser.
+Note that our toy grammar has an NP $\rightarrow$ NP PP rule which created problem with our recursive descent parser.
 Why didn't it pose a problem now?
-There is another rule in our grammar which might have created left recursion problem.
+There is another rule in our grammar which might have created a left recursion problem.
 What is that rule?

 Run the parser on sentences "he sneezed" and "he sneezed the fork".
-What is the output for each of these sentences γ
+What is the output for each of these sentences ?